Wilmot, Nova Scotia

 The community takes its name from Wilmot Township, one of the early subdivisions of Annapolis County.
 The township was named after Montague Wilmot, a colonial governor of Nova Scotia.
-The township, which included what is now Aylesford, was granted in 1764 to New England Loyalist settlers.
+The township, which included what is now Aylesford, was granted in 1764 to New England settlers.
 In 1768 it had a population of 40; by 1827 it had grown to 2,294.

 The first major land owner, a magistrate named Philip Richardson, was granted seven lots totaling 2,000 acres (809 ha) in 1777.
 Brigadier General Timothy Ruggles was granted 10,000 acres (4047 ha) in 1784.